abrhambas01/papeer-repo/readme.md

 Run the project with php artisan serve from the terminal... or the pretty urls can also be used. like app.test or app.dev depending on your configuration.

+_also check out specs.md there I put the basic MVP features_